cvxpy/cvxpy/doc/source/examples/applications/robust_kalman.rst

 We generate the data for the vehicle tracking problem.
-We'll have :math:`N=1000`, :math:`w_t` a standard Gaussian, and :math:`v_t` a standard Guassian, except :math:`20\%` of the points will be outliers with :math:`\sigma = 20`.
+We'll have :math:`N=1000`, :math:`w_t` a standard Gaussian, and :math:`v_t` a standard Gaussian, except :math:`20\%` of the points will be outliers with :math:`\sigma = 20`.

 Below, we set the problem parameters and define the matrices :math:`A`,